viraj2252/matrix-react-sdk/README.md

     generally not cool and stop the component from being reused easily in different places.

-Originally `matrix-react-sdk` followed the Atomic design pattern as per http://patternlab.io to try to encourage a modular architecture.
+Originally `matrix-react-sdk-vj` followed the Atomic design pattern as per http://patternlab.io to try to encourage a modular architecture.
 However, we found that the grouping of components into atoms/molecules/organisms made them harder to find relative to a functional split, and didn't emphasise